canonical/charmed-oai-ran/docs/how-to/integrate_oai_ran_with_observability.md

 This option allows deploying COS and integrating it with Charmed OAI RAN as a Day 1 operation.

-To deploy and integrate COS together with a chosen Charmed OAI RAN subsystem, set the following configuration variables in your TF module file:
+To deploy and integrate COS together with a chosen Charmed OAI RAN subsystem, set the following configuration variables in your Terraform module file:

 ```console
 deploy_cos     = true